exercism/docs/mentoring/choosing_a_solution.md

 [TODO: Image of queue].

-Once you've found a solution that looks like it might be a good fit for you to provide student feedback, take the next step and have a look at the code.
+Once you have found a solution that looks like it might be a good fit for you to provide student feedback, take the next step and have a look at the code.

 Click the solution and enter the Mentoring Discussion screen to ask questions about the code and solution.